iSPIRT/depa-inferencing/docs/depa_inferencing_alpha.md

 - **browserSignals**. **browser_signals*** in the request from the data provider.

 The function can perform any computation using these3 arguments, including invocation of wasm modules or TensorFlow/PyTorch models.
 However, it does not have access to any IO.
 It must return an object with the following attributes.
-- **bid**: Reserved for future.
+- **render**.
+A URL that identifies the offer that can be presented to the data principal.
-- **render**: A URL that identifies the offer that can be presented to the data principal.
+- **bid**.
+Reserved for future.
-- **ad**: An optional opaque object returns to the data provider.
+- **ad**.
+An optional opaque object returns to the data provider.
 Can be any value.

 ### Deployment